kubernetes/kops/docs/aws.md

 Note: We **STRONGLY** recommend versioning your S3 bucket in case you ever need to revert or recover a previous state store.

+### Sharing an S3 bucket across multiple accounts

+If you configure a single S3 bucket to maintain kops state for clusters across multiple accounts, you may want to override the object ACLs which kops places on the state files.

+To do this you should set the environment variable `KOPS_STATE_S3_ACL` to the preferred object ACL, for example `bucket-owner-full-control`.

+For available canned ACLs please consult [Amazon's S3 documentation](http://docs.aws.amazon.com/AmazonS3/latest/dev/acl-overview.html#canned-acl).

 ## Creating your first cluster

 #### Setup your environment for kops